Mario vs. Donkey Kong is a solid refresh of the puzzle-focused series offshoot

 Despite my affinity for the puzzle-focused off-shoot Mario series’ first release, I initially skipped Game Boy Advance classic and spiritual successor, 2004’s Mario vs. Donkey Kong, but because I knew the Switch remake was on the way, I played through it a few months ago.
 While the game doesn’t quite live up to 1994’s Donkey Kong, it still offers enjoyable puzzle gameplay, though its mid-2000s visuals and off-putting digitized Mario voice sound effects haven’t aged well.

-This is where Nintendo’s late Switch lifecycle remaster of Mario vs Donkey Kong comes in.
+This is where Nintendo’s late Switch lifecycle remaster of Mario vs. Donkey Kong comes in.
 It ditches the original’s odd visual shortcomings in favour of a clean, modern look reminiscent of a simpler version of Super Mario Bros.
 Wonder.
 The game’s crisp graphics are a perfect modernization of the off-shoot series’ original simple artistic direction.

 The premise of Mario vs. Donkey Kong is simple.
 In most stages, you need to get a key to a locked door while bounding over platforms, flipping switches and dodging enemies.
 Some stages are straightforward and can be finished in under a minute, especially once you learn the triple jump and backflip, while others are mind-bending and difficult, especially if you want to collect the secret presents strewn throughout stages.